EduID-Mobile/Architecture-and-Requirements/version2/02-user-experience.md

 ### Authentication with the eduID Service

 The eduID Mobile App is persistently authorized with the eduID Service once the users authenticate.
-As long the eduID Mobile App is not authenticated for a user the EduID Mobile App will display a login screen.
+As long the eduID Mobile App is not authenticated for a user the edu-ID Mobile App will display a login screen.

 ![Authentication Screen](images/eduid_loginview_layout.jpg)

-If a user selected the app authorization from a third party app without being authorized in the EduID Mobile App, step 3 of the core user experience will be preceded by EduID Authorization (by displaying the Login Screen).
+If a user selected the app authorization from a third party app without being authorized in the edu-ID Mobile App, step 3 of the core user experience will be preceded by edu-ID Authorization (by displaying the Login Screen).

 ### Profile View

-If users start the EduID Mobile App in EduID Mode and the app is authorized for a user, then the app will start into the profile view.
+If users start the edu-ID Mobile App in edu-ID Mode and the app is authorized for a user, then the app will start into the profile view.
 This is the primary interface for reviewing the personal data.

 ![Profile View](images/eduid_profileview_layout.jpg)